-- (d) may give any other orders necessary for the conduct of the examination or investigation. - (2) If the Court of Appeal makes an order under the Criminal Appeals Act 2004 section 40(1)(g), the order - (a) must identify the assessor who has been appointed; - (b) must specify the special expert knowledge for which the assessor has been appointed; - (c) may specify any question that the assessor is to assist the Court of Appeal with; - (d) may give orders as to how and when the assessor is to assist the court; - (e) may give any other orders necessary for the use by the Court of Appeal of the assessor. - (3) The registrar must serve the order on the special commissioner or the assessor together with any records that the Court of Appeal orders to be served. - (4) A special commissioner or assessor must give any report required of him or her by the Court of Appeal to the registrar who must deal with it in accordance with the court's orders.
+- (c) may specify any question that the assessor is to assist the Court of Appeal with; - (d) may give orders as to how and when the assessor is to assist the court: - (e) may give any other orders necessary for the use by the Court of Appeal of the assessor. - (3) The A registrar must serve the order on the special commissioner or the assessor together with any records that the Court of Appeal orders to be served. - (4) A special commissioner or assessor must give any report required of him or her by the Court of Appeal to thea registrar who must deal with it in accordance with the court's orders.